wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 [link-using-search]:        use-search.md

-# Creating a Custom Report
+# Creating a custom report

-You can create a PDF report from your customized search results.

-Wallarm will email the custom report to you.
+You can search for specific events or filter them and then export the results into a PDF or CSV report.
+Wallarm will email the custom report to the specified address.

+## Create report

+1. Go to the **Events** tab.
+1. [Filter][link-using-search] events.
+1. Click **Export** and select PDF or CSV.
+1. Check or set the **Send to** email.

     ![!Custom report creation window][img-custom-report]

-## Create a Report

-1. Go to the *Events* tab.
-2. Use the *Search* field to customize your search results.
-3. Click the report button on the right.
-4. Put in your email address and click the report button next to the email field.

-Wallarm will generate the report and email it to you.
+1. Click **Export**.
+Wallarm will generate the report and email it.

+## Download previously created PDF report

+3 last PDF reports are saved.
+If necessary, download them from the export dialog.

+## CSV report

+CSV report may include several CSV files, one for each type of event - attack, incident, vulnerability - each CSV has a maximum of 10,000 events, sorted by the events with the most hits.